1. Check the height

 4. Flush it out

 The flush control of a toilet needs to meet the standards for operating parts set by the ADA.
 This means that the flush controls need to stand no higher than 44” from the mounting surface and must be activated with less than 5 lbs of force and without twisting or straining your wrists.
+Most toilets that have a flush valve activated by a lever will meet less than 5 lbs of force, but some toilets that are activated by a flush button will not.

 5. Location is key